zkFold/.github/profile/README.md

 - [smart-contract-wallet](https://github.com/zkFold/smart-contract-wallet) contains an implementation of a Cardano wallet backend based on ZK smart contracts.

 - [p2p-onramp](https://github.com/zkFold/p2p-onramp) is a peer-to-peer fiat-to-crypto onramp application on Cardano that is built using zkFold Symbolic.

+- [zk-kyc](https://github.com/zkFold/zk-kyc) is a set of backend applications for proving and verifying clients' KYC information.

+- [zkpass-cardano](https://github.com/zkFold/zkpass-cardano) is an integration of the zkPass oracle with the Cardano blockchain.